-- Alaskan Inuit heritage from the CSP service area (i.e., enrolled as a tribal member, or a direct descendant, of a tribe from the Norton Sound region, Northwest Arctic region, or Arctic Slope region)
+- Must be of Alaskan Inuit heritage from the CSP service area, meaning you are enrolled as a tribal member or are a direct descendant of a tribe from the Norton Sound, Northwest Arctic, or Arctic Slope regions.

 - Currently enrolled at an accredited university or college